7 Reasons to Invest in Property in Nottingham and Where to Buy

 A thriving transportation hub thanks to its location in the heart of the East Midlands, Nottingham boasts excellent transportation links and accessibility.

-Easy access to North-South connections via the M1 and A1, and 77% of the UK population within an hours drive make it easy for businesses to serve a wide range of customers.
-Rail connections put London St Pancras just 1 hour 40 minutes away and HS2 is set to bring the rest of the UK in closer reach.
+Easy access to North-South connections via the M1 and A1, and 77% of the UK population within an hour’s drive make it easy for businesses to serve a wide range of customers.
+Rail connections put London St Pancras just 1 hour 40 minutes away.

 The city has two major airports on its doorstep and is home to the UK’s largest and busiest freight airport.
 89% of England and Wales is accessible within a four-hour truck drive time, which has transformed the city into the heart of the UK’s logistics networks.
 41,000 people are employed by the logistics and transportation sector, and leading operators have made Nottingham their UK base.

-A growing foodie scene, sporting and cultural events and independent shops make Nottingham a great location for city living.
-As well as a UNESCO City of Literature, Nottingham holds the title as the Greenest UK City with plenty of nature nearby, including Robin Hood’s famous Sherwood Forest and the Peak District right on its doorstep.
+Nottingham is also a dynamic city, abundant in history and personality, with a particularly affluent city centre, it’s not hard to see the appeal of living in Nottingham.
+As well as a UNESCO City of Literature, Nottingham holds the title of the Greenest UK City with plenty of nature nearby, including Robin Hood’s famous Sherwood Forest and the Peak District right on its doorstep.

 Which Areas are Best for Property Investment in Nottingham?

-Conveniently located, it’s six miles from the M1, a 20-mile drive to East Midlands Airport and the mainline station in the city centre provides a regular service to London St.Pancras.
+Conveniently located, Mapperly is six miles from the M1, a 20-mile drive to East Midlands Airport and the mainline station in the city centre provides a regular service to London St.Pancras.

 A residential and commercial centre, Beeston has Nottingham Science Park close by that features Grade A offices set within a landscaped campus-style environment as well as good quality office space and accommodation.